444thLiao/Denitrification_Ruegeria/README.md

 This repository contains the scripts used to analyze data and some data for the manuscript "Decoding Coral Resistance to Eutrophication: Selection of Hyper-Efficient Denitrifiers as Key Microbial Allies"

-This repository appears to focus on **phylogenetic analysis, ancestral reconstruction, and gene arrangement studies** for microbial or genomic datasets.
+This repository focus on **phylogenetic analysis, ancestral reconstruction, and gene arrangement studies** for microbial or genomic datasets.

 ## Main Scripts

+- Amplicon data analysis is primarily carried out using [amplicon_workflow](https://github.com/444thLiao/amplicon_workflow)

+> A unified, configurable amplicon analysis pipeline built using Luigi.
+It integrates several common amplicon-data methods (QIIME2-DADA2, QIIME2-Deblur, VSEARCH, USEARCH) so users can run different methods in parallel or pick the one they prefer.

 - **ancestral_reconstruction.py**